abhitoshj/da2250-dl-semeval2025-ea-mt/Report.md

 ![Final Score Chart](images/rag-experiment-final-score-(harmonic-mean-of-comet-and-meta)-per-language-and-model.png)

 ### Observations

-- **COMET Scores:** `gemma3_instruct_4b_text (rag-wikidata)` achieves the highest COMET scores across nearly all languages, demonstrating the benefit of entity-aware augmentation. `facebook_nllb_200_3.3b` (both RAG variants) is strong and consistent, while `mistral7b` is competitive in some European languages but weaker elsewhere.
+- **COMET Scores:** `gemma3_instruct_4b_text (rag-wikidata)` achieves the highest COMET scores across nearly all languages, often exceeding 90, demonstrating the benefit of entity-aware augmentation. `facebook_nllb_200_3.3b` (both RAG variants) is strong and consistent, while `mistral7b` is competitive in some European languages but much weaker in low-resource and Asian languages.
-- **M-ETA Scores:** The M-ETA scores show a substantial advantage for `gemma3_instruct_4b_text (rag-wikidata)`, especially in adequacy-heavy languages. `facebook_nllb_200_3.3b` is consistent, but `mistral7b` and its zero-shot RAG variant perform poorly in low-resource and Asian languages.
+- **M-ETA Scores:** `gemma3_instruct_4b_text (rag-wikidata)` also leads in M-ETA scores, with a substantial advantage in adequacy-heavy languages. `facebook_nllb_200_3.3b` is consistent but lower, and `mistral7b` and its zero-shot RAG variant perform poorly in low-resource and Asian languages.
 - **Final Score:** The harmonic mean highlights the superior performance of `gemma3_instruct_4b_text (rag-wikidata)` in both adequacy and fluency, with the largest gains in languages with complex named entities.
-The RAG approach is especially effective for adequacy (M-ETA) in these settings.
+The RAG approach is especially effective for adequacy (M-ETA) in these settings, and the performance gap with other models is most pronounced in low-resource and Asian languages.

 ### Conclusion
 - The RAG Wikidata approach with `gemma3_instruct_4b_text` delivers state-of-the-art performance, especially in adequacy and entity handling, as reflected in the Final Score.
 Entity-aware translation using Wikidata lookups is highly effective, particularly for languages and settings where entity translation is challenging.
-The combined metrics confirm the robustness of the RAG approach for named-entity-rich content.
+The combined metrics confirm the robustness of the RAG approach for named-entity-rich content and its superiority over other methods, especially in difficult languages.

 ## Few Shot Prompting